The Insurance and Reinsurance Law Review: France

 Naturally, the ongoing covid-19 pandemic remains a key issue for the insurance and reinsurance industry, as it is not yet over at the time of writing.
 To that extent, it would be reasonable to say that the current health crisis limits visibility as one tries to scan the horizon and it may also lead to further disruptions, challenges and insurance and reinsurance claims.
 In addition to the wave of business interruption losses that arose from the spring of 2020 onwards, other types of losses may also arise, going forward.
 There could, for instance, be a rise in liability claims in respect of corporate directors or banks, who might eventually be found liable as a result of their efforts to keep faltering businesses afloat through the crisis by taking or granting loans in cases where these efforts were finally deemed to have prolonged and worsened companies' demise and increased their indebtedness at the time of bankruptcy.
 Similarly, one cannot entirely rule out the possibility that the covid-19 crisis could have a greater impact on real economies than expected or contribute to greater volatility on the global financial markets, which could, in turn, cause difficulties for insurers and reinsurers as a result of their solvency obligations, pursuant to Solvency II.
 Only time will tell how this crisis will keep on unfolding.

 1 Alexis Valençon and Nicolas Bouckaert are partners at Kennedys.
-The authors are grateful to Virgile Adrian for his assistance in the preparation of this chapter.
+The authors are grateful to Virgile Adrian and Benjamin Rathelot for their assistance in the preparation of this chapter.

 2 Article L310-26 et seq. of the IC and Article 131-38 et seq. of the French Criminal Code.